azat-co/practicalnode/chapter16/chapter16.md

 aws dynamodb describe-table --table-name messages
 ```

-You can get the list of all tables in your selected region (aws configure):
+You can get the list of all tables in your selected region (which you set in `aws configure`):

 ```sh
 aws dynamodb list-tables
 ```

+Next on our agenda is the access role to this table.

 ## 2. Creating an IAM role to Access DynamoDB